Set Out and Experience Stunning Muskoka Colours this Fall

 • Algonquin Park Logging Museum – Located at km 54.5 of Hwy 60, the Logging Museum brings to life the story of logging in Algonquin Park.

-Around Huntsville
+2. Around Huntsville

-Deerhurst Resort – Lookout Trail & Sanctuary Trail
+Deerhurst Resort – Lookout Trail & Sanctuary Trail (Woodland Heights)

 Arrowhead Provincial Park – Stubb’s Falls & Big Bend Lookout Trail

-This gem of a park is located at 451 Arrowhead Park Rd (just off Muskoka Rd.
-3 from Hwy 60) just a short drive away and a wonderful spot to explore.
+This gem of a park is just a short 10-minute drive from Deerhurst and a wonderful spot to explore.
 The Stubbs Falls trail runs about 2km and follows the Little East River to a roaring waterfall rushing over the rocks.
-Or if you want a shorter walk the Big Bend Lookout Trail is another great option that follows the river from high up.
+Or if you want a shorter walk the Big Bend Lookout Trail is another great option that offers a National Geographic-worthy view of the cliffs sloping dramatically to the winding river far below.

 Indian’s Landing Point, Port Sydney

 The maple tree located at Indian’s Landing Point in Port Sydney, is a local icon and has even received the heritage tree designation from Forest Ontario.
 Known affectionately as ‘The Family Tree’, this wonder that stretches out towards the river turns a vibrant red, and attracts many a photographer.
-Take Hwy 11 south, turn left on South Mary Lake Rd.

 Lion’s Lookout Trail